 - D.1.a.
-The City will dedicate new ongoing revenue sources in the following manner and priority: - Priority 1: Reducing fund deficits, addressing anticipated fund deficits, funding significant long-term liabilities, and replenishing General Fund and Emergency
+The City will dedicate new ongoing revenue sources in the following manner and priority: - Priority 1: Fixed cost increases, such as built-in contract escalators, benefit increases outside City control including CalPERS pension contributions, etc.;

-- Reserve, Workers Compensation, General Liability, and Compensated Absences funds to established targets; - Priority 2: Fixed cost increases, such as built-in contract escalators, benefit increases outside City control, etc.; - Priority 3: Replenishing internal service funds, such as Vehicle Replacement, Building Maintenance, etc. - Priority 4: Discretionary expenditures and negotiable items. - D.1.b.
+- Priority 2: Funding significant long-term liabilities, and replenishing General Fund and Emergency Reserve, Workers Compensation, General Liability, and Compensated Absences funds to established targets; - Priority 3: Replenishing internal service funds, such as Vehicle Replacement, Building Maintenance, etc.; - Priority 4: Discretionary expenditures and negotiable items. - D.1.b.
 The City will designate and assess fees for service and other fees in the following manner and in compliance with law.
 Fees will comply with all applicable laws. - Category I Fees that are determined to have a 100 percent cost recovery goal and shall be updated annually based on the total costs of providing the service; - Category II Fees that are below the 100 percent cost recovery goal.
 Fees are generally subsidized where collection of fees is not cost-effective; collection of fees would not comply with regulatory requirements; purpose of the fee is not to offset cost but to provide benefits to the recipients and the community.
 If fee is proposed to be Category II, the proposer will describe the reasoning and purpose why the fee is less than full cost recovery. - Category III Fees adjusted annually by a standardized escalator, such as the Consumer Price Index, etc. - Category IV Penalty and fine fees to the public.
 Fees in category IV should be reviewed annually relative to the reasonableness for the fee and the fiscal effect as it relates to deterrence. - D.1.c.
-One-time revenues and budgetary costs savings not anticipated during the fiscal year will be primarily dedicated to reducing fund deficits, addressing anticipated fund deficits, funding significant long-term liabilities, and replenishing reserve and internal service funds to established targets. - D.1.d.
+One-time revenues and budgetary costs savings not anticipated during the fiscal year will be primarily dedicated to funding significant long-term liabilities and replenishing reserve and internal service funds to established targets. - D.1.d.
 All revenue receipts shall be processed through the Finance Division.
 In the case revenue receipts are offset by any non-cash transaction or discounts, Administrative Services Director's review and approval will be required. - D.1.e.
 Any commitment by the City to perform or pay for services which will be reimbursed by another entity will be documented in a written agreement prior to proceeding with the services and approved by the Administrative Services Director, City Manager, and if over \$50,000, the City Council.
 Subsequent to approval, the City Manager may appropriate funds reimbursing City operations (e.g., Revenue reimbursed by the State OES may be appropriated to Department 410 Fire Reimbursable Response up to the amount reimbursed without previous Council action).
 All amounts appropriated under this provision will be reported to Council via budget modification report.